UnbendableStraw/homepod-restore/README.md

 p.1. this guide was tested on Apple Silicon with MacOS.
 It _should_ work on Intel / Windows / Linux, but do not ask me for help, ask in the [discord server](https://discord.gg/track44).
 Feel free to contribute steps to getting other platforms working and submit a pull request.

 p.2.
-A currently signed .ipsw file.
-You can download 17.6 here: https://nicsfix.com/ipsw/17.6.ipsw
+A currently signed .ipsw file. **17.6 just became unsigned, please hang tight while we build 18.0 and check back soon for a download link**

 p.3.
 Homebrew <https://brew.sh/>